 Dispatching software could greatly improve the speed and ease with which you can complete daily tasks.
 This kind of software will enable you to manage multiple schedules and track the whereabouts of each of your trucks.
 This makes your job significantly easier, as you can easily update schedules and communicate with drivers, while also maintaining customer satisfaction and ensuring any delays or amendments are relayed to the relevant parties as soon as possible.

-There is an abundance of software out there providing dispatchers with useful tools and features.
-It’s true that this kind of software can be pretty expensive, with some costing as much as $4,000, however, most offer free or discounted trial periods and then monthly plans after that, so perhaps consider trying some out before committing to one provider.
+There is an abundance of software out there providing dispatchers with useful tools and features (including Axele and Rose Rocket).
+It’s true that this kind of software can be pretty expensive, with some costing as much as $4,000, however, most offer free or discounted trial periods and then monthly plans after that.
+Consider trying some out before committing to one provider.

 4. Do Your Research

-As with any new business venture, you will need to carry out extensive market research to enable you to price your services competitively and also gain a clear scope of the local market.
+As with any new business venture, you’ll need to carry out extensive market research to enable you to price your services competitively and also gain a clear scope of the local market.

 Start by looking at other businesses providing similar services within your locality.
 How much are they charging?
 What kind of services are they offering?
 Do they appear to be successful?
 What can you offer that will enable you to compete with them?
-Each of these are important questions to ask.
+Each of these is an important question to ask.

 This is also a great way of identifying potential clients or customers.
 By gaining an understanding of the needs of local businesses, you can tailor your pitches to fit in with their specific demands.